San Juan 23

-The San Juan 23 is an American trailerable sailboat that was designed by Canadian Bruce Kirby and Don Clark as a cruiser and first built in 1975.

-The San Juan 23 is a cruising development of the San Juan 24 International Offshore Rule Quarter Ton class racer.
+The San Juan 23 is a recreational keelboat designed by Canadian Bruce Kirby and Don Clark and first built in 1975.
+It is a cruising development of the San Juan 24 International Offshore Rule Quarter Ton class racer.

 Production

 The design was built by the Clark Boat Company of Kent, Washington, United States from 1975 until 1984, when the Clark Boat Company went out of business.
 Production was then assumed by San Juan Sailboats until 1989.
 A total of more than 600 boats were completed, but the design is now out of production.

 The San Juan 23 was also built in Australia as the Windward 7 and in New Zealand as the Fleetwood 25.

 Design

-The San Juan 23 is a recreational keelboat, built predominantly of fiberglass.
+The San Juan 23 is built predominantly of fiberglass.
 It has a masthead sloop rig, a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed fin keel or stub keel and centerboard.
 The fixed keel model displaces 3000 lb and carries 1100 lb of lead ballast, while the stub keel and centerboard model displaces 2700 lb and carries 960 lb of lead ballast.

 The keel-equipped version of the boat has a draft of 4.00 ft, while the centerboard-equipped version has a draft of 4.75 ft with the centerboard extended and 1.45 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for five people, with a double "V"-berth in the bow cabin and two settee berths in the main cabin, one of which is 11 ft in length.
 The main cabin also has a folding table.
 The head is located in the bow cabin on the port side, under the "V"-berth.
 Cabin headroom is 60 in.

 The design has a PHRF racing average handicap of 234 and a hull speed of 5.9 kn.